gammalib/gammalib/doc/source/user_manual/modules/sky.rst

 The sky module provides classes to handle sky maps, sky coordinates and sky regions.
-Sky maps are implemented by the :doxy:`GSkymap` class which stores intensities for a defined grid of sky coordinates.
+Sky maps are implemented by the :doxy:`GSkyMap` class which stores intensities for a defined grid of sky coordinates.
-A :doxy:`GSkymap` object may hold several sky maps with identical pixelisation, for example to represent the energy-dependence of the sky intensities.
+A :doxy:`GSkyMap` object may hold several sky maps with identical pixelisation, for example to represent the energy-dependence of the sky intensities.
 The relation between sky coordinates and pixel coordinates is